The Ghost in the Invisible Bikini

 Ghost in the Invisible Bikini is a 1966 American fantasy comedy film directed by Don Weis.
 It is the seventh and last of American International Pictures' beach party films.
-The film features the cast cavorting in and around a haunted house and the adjacent swimming pool.
+The film features the cast in and around a haunted house and the adjacent swimming pool.

-Besides the usual bikini-clad cast, random singing, silly plot line, musical guests, and ridiculous chases and fight scenes, the continuity linking this to the other beach films is the Rat Pack motorcycle gang led by Eric Von Zipper (Harvey Lembeck), as well as the appearance of previous beach party alumni Tommy Kirk, Deborah Walley, Bobbi Shaw, Jesse White, Aron Kincaid, Quinn O'Hara and Boris Karloff.
+The continuity linking this to the other beach films is the Rat Pack motorcycle gang led by Eric Von Zipper (Harvey Lembeck), as well as the appearance of previous beach party alumni Tommy Kirk, Deborah Walley, Bobbi Shaw, Jesse White, Aron Kincaid, Quinn O'Hara and Boris Karloff.

 Pop singer Nancy Sinatra, who was on the rise at the time just before the film was released, has a supporting role and performs one song written for the film; and The Bobby Fuller Four appear as themselves and sing two songs.
 Claudia Martin, daughter of Dean Martin, co-stars in the film as Lulu.
 The Italian starlet Piccola Pupa appears as herself and sings a song.

 Plot

-The ghost of recently dead Mr. Hiram Stokeley (Boris Karloff) finds that he has 24 hours to perform one good deed to get into Heaven.
-He enlists the help of his long-dead girlfriend, Cecily, to stop his lawyer, Reginald Ripper (Basil Rathbone), and a henchman from claiming the estate for themselves.
+The ghost of recently dead Mr. Hiram Stokeley finds that he has 24 hours to perform one good deed to get into Heaven.
+He enlists the help of his long-dead girlfriend, Cecily, to stop his lawyer, Reginald Ripper, and a henchman from claiming the estate for themselves.
 The real heirs, Chuck, Lili, Hiram's cousin Myrtle, and her son bring their beach party friends to the mansion for a pool party while Reginald Ripper also employs his daughter Sinistra, and J. Sinister Hulk's slow-witted associates Chicken Feather and Yolanda to help them terrorize the teens, while dopey biker Eric Von Zipper and his Malibu Rat Pack bikers also get involved in pursuing Yolanda for a share of the Stokely estate.